Thomas Lamb Farm

 of the 18th-century, and is a two-story, three-bay, single pile brick dwelling.
 It has a hall-and-parlor plan.
 Attached is a 1 1/2-story, three-bay brick kitchen wing with a porch.

+History

+Between 1830 and 1850, Thomas Lamb purchased the land and house from the Chiffen family.
+Lamb died in 1872 and left the 700 acres to his widow and children.

 It was listed on the National Register of Historic Places in 1983.